graphql/handbooks/grants/index.md

 sidebar_position: 1
 ---

-The GraphQL Community Grant program is funded by the GraphQL Foundation and administered by the [GraphQL Technical Steering Committee (TSC)][tsc].
+The GraphQL Community Grant program is funded by the GraphQL Foundation and run by the [GraphQL Technical Steering Committee (TSC)][tsc].
 The goal of the program is to provide financial support and incentives for key technical and community initiatives within the GraphQL Foundation's projects.

 The GraphQL Community Grant program accepts applications at any time and reviews them at least twice per year.
 Grant applications are reviewed by the TSC based